Rio de Janeiro in August: Weather, beaches and what to do

 Events in Rio de Janeiro in August

 Rio S21K (30 August) — A half-marathon along Rio's waterfront, combining competitive running with one of the most scenic urban courses in the world.
-The race starts at 6:30am, which means the city is still cool and the light is at its best.
 For visitors who run, it's an easy way to structure a trip around a race, and a genuinely beautiful way to see the city at dawn.

 Samba school rehearsals (from August) — Rio's samba schools begin their weekly Saturday night rehearsals ahead of Carnival, and August is when the season typically kicks off.
-The quadras are open to the public and the experience with live bateria, passistas, the full energy of a school preparing for competition, is unlike anything else in the city.
 Here's everything you need to know about attending a samba school rehearsal in Rio.

 Where to stay in Rio de Janeiro in August